AJclemendor/ML-Seating-UnArchived/README.md

 P.S.

 may want to tweak epoch count lower // group students instead of training a nn for each.
 Can take a long time to run depending on # of students.
+Stronger vs Weaker for speed vs complexity of chart

 I also feel this could be done in 20 lines using GPT-4 API - May build just for fun